Seizure Management & ASM Dosing Pathway

 2. Seizure Phenotype Selection

-The rapid, systematic termination of seizure activity prevents permanent excitotoxic neuronal injury and systemic metabolic collapse.
+Stopping seizure activity quickly prevents permanent excitotoxic neuronal injury and systemic metabolic collapse.
 Avoid diagnostic paralysis during an active convulsion.

 Phenytoin is formulated in a propylene glycol vehicle requiring an alkaline pH.
 If infused faster than 50 mg/min in adults, it causes severe myocardial depression, bradyarrhythmias, QT prolongation, and life-threatening hypotension.
 Always dilute only in 0.9% Normal Saline (never dextrose, which causes immediate precipitation), and use an inline filter.
 Monitor ECG and blood pressure throughout the loading phase.